-We begin with the problem statement.
+I'll begin with the problem statement.
 This is the phase where programmers will define the problem they are aiming to solve and understand the desired inputs and outputs of the program.
-For example, if the problem is "build a calculator", in this phase, a programmer will ask a number of clarifying questions, such as:
+For example, if the problem is "build a calculator," in this phase, a programmer will ask a number of clarifying questions, such as:

-- should the calculator only work with whole numbers as inputs or should it handle fractions also? how should the calculator handle wrong input? (for example, if the user asks the result of 2 + "what's for breakfast"?
+- How should the calculator handle wrong input?
+(For example, if the user asks the result of 2 + "what's for breakfast?").

 It is important that the scope of the problem is clearly understood by all parties, otherwise unpleasant surprises may arise.

 Why Programmers Design Solutions Before Writing Code

 The second phase of programming is a phase of design.
 Here the programmers will spend time analyzing multiple possible solutions.
 For easier tasks, this can be done mentally, but for more complex problems, programmers will always use old-fashioned tools like pen, paper or a white board.

 The purpose of this phase is to think through possible solutions for the given problem before investing a lot of time into writing code.
 As you'll learn, writing code is an expensive task, and the more you can do upfront to minimize code that you'll have to write or throw away, the better.

 The design phase for complex problems often exposes trade-offs that can be made to achieve better performance or lower costs, therefore this phase, like the problem statement phase, often involves members of the team who are not programmers who are familiar with the business.